-Cumin seeds being one of the most ancient and widely used spices in Indian kitchen is not only adding flavor to the food but also has traditional values and is considered very auspicious.
+Cumin seeds being one of the most ancient and widely used spices in the Indian kitchen is not only adding flavor to the food but also have traditional values and is considered very auspicious.
 Ayurvedic medicine like jeerakarista, dadimastaka choorna, vyoshadi vati etc

-Seed of cumin are pungent and hot in potency & it pacifies vata and kapha and slightly increase pitta.
+The seed of cumin are pungent and hot in potency & it pacifies Vata and Kapha and slightly increases pitta.

-• The anti inflammatory & analgesic property of cumin makes it useful in painful edema used externally as paste and it also helpful in depigmented areas and skin disorders.
+• The anti-inflammatory & analgesic property of cumin makes it useful in painful edema used externally as paste and it also helps in depigmented areas and skin disorders.

-• It is carminative and aromatic so chewing cumin seeds is helpful is stomatitis and pharyngitis by reducing the soreness.
-It is an appetizer, carminative and antihelmenthic which are helpful in anorexia, nausea, indigestion, gas in abdomen, sprue and hemarroids.
+• It is carminative and aromatic so chewing cumin seeds is helpful in stomatitis and pharyngitis by reducing the soreness.
+It is an appetizer, carminative and antihelmenthic which are helpful in anorexia, nausea, indigestion, gas in the abdomen, sprue, and hemorrhoids.

-• It is a cardiac stimulant and blood purifier and is diuretic which make it useful in renal stones.
+• It is a cardiac stimulant and blood purifier and is a diuretic which makes it useful in renal stones.

 • It is hepatoprotective and helps the liver during the detoxifying process.

 • It is a decongestant so helpful in repeated common cold and respiratory disorders like asthma and bronchitis.